Has Your Child Shut Down?

 Style of Learning

 Make homeschooling fun.
-Observe your child to see what their particular learning style is like.
+Observe your child to see what his particular learning style is like.
 Keep plenty of hands-on activities, like math manipulatives and art supplies, on deck for tactile learners.
 Add audio books and curriculum enhancing DVDs to your collection for the audio and visual learner.
 Provide plenty of opportunities for music and movement for the kinesthetic learner.
 Use online, interactive games and websites to help bring learning to life for homeschooler.
 Take lots of field trips to museums, art galleries, parks and playgrounds to make sure that your child stays physically active.
-When learning is enjoyable, you may find that your child is less apt to resist completing their assignments.
+When learning is enjoyable, you may find that your child is less apt to resist completing his assignments.

 Keep Things Positive